top of page

 Jan 14

 At the ends of the terrace in Athelhampton's historic gardens, the two pavilions - Winter Sorrow and Summer Joy - were built in 1891.
 Athelhampton's Victorian owner Alfred Cart de Lafontaine had Ham Hill stone used, and it takes on a beautiful warm, golden colour in the low winter sun.
-A panoramic view of the dappled sunlight lighting up the Great Court at Athelhampton At this time of year the gardens are quieter.
-The flowers have faded back, but the structure and architectu
+A panoramic view of the dappled sunlight lighting up the Great Court at Athelhampton At this time of year the gardens at Dorset's finest Tudor manor are quieter.
+The flowers have faded back, b

 Juliet Braidwood